 The programme will also be of value to those working in quality assurance and quality improvement roles in clinical research, management responsible for governance of CQMS and anyone working with or in clinical research who needs to comply with the new requirements for CQMS, including study sites.

-What is a clinical QMS?
+What is clinical quality and CQMS?

-Proposed ICH CQMS framework
+New industry CQMS framework

 CQMS – compliance deficiencies